Ianfeather/ianfeather.co.uk/blog/source/_posts/2014-05-07-a-maintainable-style-guide.markdown

 <h2 id="how-it-all-works" class="blog-subtitle">How it all works</h2>

-One thing I really didn't cover in my talk was the implementation side of Rizzo and I've had a lot of questions around it since.
+Our Component Layer, API and Style Guide are combined into an application called Rizzo.
+The Style Guide is available at [rizzo.lonelyplanet.com](http://rizzo.lonelyplanet.com/styleguide/ui-components/cards).
+One thing I really didn't cover in my talk at Front End Ops Conf was the implementation side of Rizzo and I've had a lot of questions around it since.

-We have two different buckets of apps that integrate with Rizzo at LP: Rails Apps and All Other Apps.
+We have two different categories of apps that integrate with Rizzo at LP: Rails Apps and Other Apps.

 ### Rails Apps